dswann101164/azure-noob-blog/posts/2025-11-17-three-ai-roles.md

 **The choice:**

-Wait until roles are official → compete with everyone else.
+Wait until roles are official â†’ compete with everyone else.
-Position now → define the standard others follow.
+Position now â†’ define the standard others follow.

 First movers set the market.
 Latecomers follow.